direktiv/function-builder/docs/examples/bash/bash.md

 # Service

-Because this service will be based on `bash` we will use two commands to count word occurrences in a webpage.
-The first command is `curl` to fetch it and `grep` and `wc` to do the actual searching and counting.
-But let's look at the input first.
+Because this service will be implemented in `bash`, we'll utilize three commands to count word occurrences on a webpage with curl.
+The first command is curl to get actually get it, and the other ones are grep and wc to do the actual searching and counting.
+But, before we go any further, let's take a look at the input.

 # Input

-We want to accept two parameters.
-A URL and a search term.
-Both are string values and are required to make this service work.
-Therefore we need to change the body input configuration to the following to define two parameters `url` and `search`:
+We need to accept two arguments.
+An `address` and a `search` phrase.
+Both are string values, and they are required to make this service operate.
+We need to edit the body input configuration to read as follows:

 ```yaml